 This is Peckham Farm Crater, and whilst it was the fourth largest mine (in terms of the amount of explosives used), it may be the largest remaining crater.
-The crater was visited by King George V in July 1917, by which time is was far enough behind the slowly advancing lines for it to be safe for him to do so.
+The crater was visited by King George V in July 1917, when it was far enough behind thefront lines for it to be safe for him to do so.

 The picture above shows the crater, looking east, with the steeple of Wytschaete church visible to the left.
 This view shows the ground over which the British advanced that day.